 Pi Network price has crashed below a crucial support level as the recent recovery lost momentum, and concerns about the upcoming unlocks rose.
 Pi, the recently launched token, dropped to $1.3340 on Sunday, down by over 55% from its highest level in February, giving it a market cap of over $9.7 billion.

-There are three main reasons why the Pi Network price has crashed in the past few days.
+The Pi Network price has crashed in the past few days for three main reasons.
 First, there are concerns about dilution because of the planned token unlocks.
-Data by the Pi Network explorer shows that there are 7.22 billion tokens in circulation against a total supply of 100 billion.
-This means that there will be over 93 billion tokens to be unlocked over time.
+Data by the Pi Network explorer shows that 7.22 billion tokens are in circulation against a total supply of 100 billion.
+This means that over 93 billion tokens will be unlocked over time.

 The data shows that 188 million tokens will be unlocked this month, and many more will be released later this year.
 In total, Pi will unlock over 1.4 billion tokens later this year.
 Most of the unlocks will happen in 2027 and 2028.
 Token unlocks lead to more dilution by increasing the number of tokens in circulation.